suzuki-shunsuke/tfaction-docs/docs/feature/drift-detection.md

 * Review and improve the issue handling periodically

 The real time notification to the chat tool may be noisy and exhaust you, so we recommend making the time to check issues periodically (e.g. daily or weekly) rather than the real time notification.

+## How to save cost 💰

+If you want to save cost, there are some options.

+1. Decrease the frequency of `schedule-detect-drifts` workflow
+1. Stop running `schedule-detect-drifts` workflow.
+Even if `schedule-detect-drifts` is stopped, drift issues are updated according to the result of `terraform apply` and `tfmigrate apply`.
+Maybe this is enough useful
+1. Use GitHub Actions Self hosted runner